mh9924/Collections/README.md

 - [ ] **Self Join**

-- [x] **Aggregate Function** - Counts how many cards are in an individual's collection by a given game ID (used for displaying # cards on cards page and user profile):
+- [x] **Aggregate Function** - Counts how many cards are in an individual's collection by a given game ID (used for displaying # cards on games page and user profile):

 ```sql
 SELECT COUNT(GameID)